python/devguide/development-tools/clang.rst

 Pre-built Clang builds are available for most platforms:

-- On macOS, Clang is the default compiler
+- On macOS, Clang is the default compiler.
-- For mainstream Linux distros, you can install a ``clang`` package
+- For mainstream Linux distros, you can install a ``clang`` package.
+  In some cases, you also need to install ``llvm`` separately, otherwise some tools are not available.
-- On Windows, the installer for Visual Studio (not Code) includes the "C++ clang tools for windows" feature
+- On Windows, the installer for Visual Studio (not Code) includes the "C++ clang tools for windows" feature.

-You can also from source; refer to
+You can also build `clang` from source; refer to
-`the clang documentation <https://clang.llvm.org/>`_ for installa
+`the clang documentation <https://clang.llvm.org/>`_ for details.

 The installer does not install all the components needed on occasion.
 For example, you might want to run a ``scan-build`` or examine the results with